 All surfaces should be dry and clean, free from any dirt, grease, oil, pollution fallout, smoke, wax, form release agents, surface chemicals, or other foreign contaminants which could interfere with proper adhesion.
 Surfaces should be free of sharp projections, ridges and loose aggregate.

 Wood: ELASTUFF 120 can be applied directly to clean new wood.
-To additionally protect the wood, one or more coats of CPES (Clear Penetrating Epoxy Sealer) can be applied first, including all seams and edges, and allowed to cure.
-All cracks larger than hairline should be considered as “moving” and be cleaned and filled with either Fill It Epoxy Filler or 3M™ 4200 or 3M™ 5200 polyurethane sealants.
-Sealants should be troweled flush with sufficient pressure to fill the cracks and joints completely.
+To additionally protect the wood, one or more coats of S-1™ Clear Penetrating Epoxy Sealer can be applied first, including all seams and edges, and allowed to cure.
+All cracks larger than hairline should be considered as “moving” and be cleaned and filled with either SculpWood® Epoxy Paste or Putty or a polyurethane sealant, such as our Dymonic® 100.
+Any of these fillers should be troweled flush with sufficient pressure to fill the cracks and joints completely.
 At least 2 generous coatings of ELASTUFF 120 are required on top of the primed or unprimed surface.
 Each additional coat should be applied perpendicular to the original coating.

 Old wood or restored wood should be clean and bare and free of any foreign contaminants.
-We strongly recommend a prime coating of CPES (Clear Penetrating Epoxy Sealer) if the wood shows any signs of deterioration, softness or rot.
-After the sealer has completely dried/cured, existing hairline cracks should be filled with Fill It Epoxy Filler or 3M™ 4200 or 3M™ 5200 polyurethane sealants.
-Sealants should be troweled flush with sufficient pressure to fill the cracks and joints completely.
+We strongly recommend a prime coating of S-1™ Clear Penetrating Epoxy Sealer if the wood shows any signs of deterioration, softness or rot.
+After the sealer has completely dried/cured, existing hairline cracks should be filled with SculpWood® Epoxy Paste or Putty or a polyurethane sealant, such as our Dymonic® 100.
+Any of these fillers should be troweled flush with sufficient pressure to fill the cracks and joints completely.
 At least 2 generous coatings of ELASTUFF 120 are required on top of the primed surface.
 Each additional coat should be applied perpendicular to the original coating.

 Fiberglass: Fiberglass should be scuffed and cleaned with M.E.K. before ELASTUFF 120 is applied.
-The surface should be primed with CPES (Clear Penetrating Epoxy Sealer).
+The surface should be primed with S-1™ Clear Penetrating Epoxy Sealer.
 At least 24 hours should pass between the application of the primer and the application of ELASTUFF 120.
 At least 2 generous coatings of ELASTUFF 120 are required on top of the primed surface.
 Each additional coat should be applied perpendicular to the original coating.